k46-db0y/fake-sms/README.md

 It only demonstrates "how phishing works". <b>You shall not misuse the information to gain unauthorized access to someones social media</b>.
 However you may try out this at your own risk.</i>

-### Features:
+### Features

-     1. SMS ANONYMOUSLY
+- SMS ANONYMOUSLY
-     2. SUPER FAST SMS SENDING
+- SUPER FAST SMS SENDING
-     3. INTERNATIONAL SMS SENDING AVAILABLE.
+- INTERNATIONAL SMS SENDING AVAILABLE.
-     4. YOU CAN SEND ONLY ONE SMS PER DAY.
+- YOU CAN SEND ONLY ONE SMS PER DAY.
-     5. NO CHARGES ON SENDING SMS.
+- NO CHARGES ON SENDING SMS.
-     6. VERY EASY TO USE.
+- VERY EASY TO USE.

-### Installation:
+### Installation
      1. For Linux Users:
         a) git clone https://github.com/k46-db0y/fake-sms
         b) cd fake-sms then chmod +x run.sh